redpesk-common/canbus-binding/docs/2-Installation.md

 /xdt/build/m3ulcb/agl-init-build-env
 ```

-* An [USB CAN adapter](http://shop.8devices.com/usb2can) connected to connector through the [right cable](http://www.mouser.fr/ProductDetail/EasySync/OBD-M-DB9-F-ES/)).
+* (Optionnal) An [USB CAN adapter](http://shop.8devices.com/usb2can) connected to connector through the [right cable](http://www.mouser.fr/ProductDetail/EasySync/OBD-M-DB9-F-ES/)) if you want to connect to a real car through the OBD2 connector.

 <!-- pagebreak -->

 # Getting started

-## Use of CAN config generator
+## CAN config generator usage

 ### Build requirements

-* CMake version 3.0 or later
+* CMake version 3.3 or later
 * G++, Clang++ or any C++11 compliant compiler.

 ### Compile